Eye Conditions

 Presbyopia

 Reading glasses are something many of us will end up depending on as we get older.
-This is called ‘presbyopia’.
-For some of you it’s a nuisance, for others it’s a major impairment.
+This is due to the age-related eye condition called ‘presbyopia’.
+For some of us it’s a nuisance, for others it’s a major impairment.
+Luckily, there are treatment options available.

 Learn More